Neymar: Media

 In May 2013, SportsPro magazine named Neymar as the most marketable athlete on the planet for the second consecutive year.
 He topped the list ahead of Lionel Messi, Rory McIlroy, Usain Bolt and Ronaldo, among other sportspeople.
 The list measures the monetary value, the age, the force in domestic markets, the charisma and their market potential in the next three years.
-In March 2015, Neymar had the fourth highest social media rank in the world among sportspeople, behind Ronaldo, Messi and David Beckham, with 52 million Facebook fans.
+In March 2015, Neymar had the fourth highest social media rank in the world among sportspeople, behind Ronaldo, Messi and Beckham, with 52 million Facebook fans.
 He has over 200 million Instagram followers, the third highest for a sportsperson (after Ronaldo and Messi), and inside the top 20 most followed people.
 In ESPN's list of active sportspeople in 2016, Neymar was ranked the fourth most famous athlete in the world.
 In April 2017, Neymar was included in the Time 100, Time magazine's list of the most influential people in the world.
 In 2019, ESPN again ranked him the world's fourth most famous athlete.

 To mark the World Cup commencing in Brazil, in June 2014, Neymar appeared with supermodel Gisele Bündchen on the front cover of Vogue's Brazilian edition.
 In November 2014, Neymar appeared in FIFA's "11 against Ebola" campaign with a selection of top football players from around the world, including Ronaldo, Gareth Bale, Xavi and Didier Drogba.
 Under the slogan "Together, we can beat Ebola", FIFA's campaign was done in conjunction with the Confederation of African Football and health experts, with the players holding up eleven messages to raise awareness of the disease and ways to combat it.

 In collaboration with DAZN, in 2019 Neymar appeared in The Making Of series, documentaries which relives the significant games that helped define football's greatest modern icons, with Neymar recounting his performance for Santos against Flamengo in 2011 when he scored that year's FIFA Puskás Award for Goal of the Year, and also the film Neymar and the Line of King which covers Neymar's journey in becoming one of Brazil's top players.